cabforum/forum/SCWG-charter.md

 Any Member who believes any of the above circumstances is true of any other Member may report that Member on the SCWG Public Mail List.
 The SCWG Chair will then investigate, including asking the reported Member for an explanation or appropriate documentation.
 If evidence of continued qualification for voting membership is not forthcoming from the reported Member within five (5) working days, the Chair will announce that such Member is suspended, such announcement to include the clause(s) from the above list under which the suspension has been made.

 A suspended Member who believes that it then meets the membership criteria under the relevant clauses shall post evidence to the SCWG Public Mail List.
 The SCWG Chair will examine the evidence and unsuspend the member, or not, by public announcement.
-A Member's membership will automatically cease six (6) months after it becomes suspended if the Member has not re-met the membership criteria by that time.
+A Member's membership will automatically cease six (6) months after it becomes suspended if the Member has not re-met the membership criteria by that time or has not been recognized by the Forum as a Non-Voting Member.

 While suspended, a Member may participate in SCWG and Forum Meetings, Teleconferences, and on the SCWG and Forum's discussion lists, but may not propose or endorse ballots or take part in any form of voting.
 Votes cast before a Member's suspension is announced will stand.